8 Step RV Drivers Checklist before Pulling out

 4 - Slide Windows:

-And, believe it or not, while you are walking around the outside of your RV, look to see that all of your Slide windows on the RV are closed.
 Driving through rain with an open window for a while can really get things wet in an RV, without your noticing, especially if the open window is in the back of the RV.

-5 – Attached Items:
+5 – Items Attached Outside the RV:

 Such items as Bicycles, Ladders, Lounge Chairs, etc. top the list, and many are attached using Bungee cords and ropes.